2019-20 TUITION AND FEES

 Past due balances may affect the student’s ability to register or attend classes and may cause the College to refer the delinquent account to a collection agency.
 The student may be responsible for paying the collection agency and attorney’s fees.
 Delinquent accounts may be reported to one or more of the national credit bureaus.

 Veterans or their dependents taking advantage of Chapter 31 or Chapter 33 benefits will not be imposed penalties, late fees, or other holds due to delayed payments from the U.S. Department of Veteran Affairs.
 Students are required to submit a certificate of eligibility for entitlement of benefits to the Education Liaison Representative (ELR) in the Office of the Registrar (email@example.com) no later than the start of the term in which the student wishes to use benefits.

 Payments for any amounts due can be made in one of the following ways:

-- Students and Authorized Users can make payments electronically by using an electronic check (ACH).
+- Electronic payments can be made by Students and Authorized Users via an electronic check (ACH).
 Read more about how to utilize the electronic payment system.

-- Make check payable to “Lafayette College” and mail with the payment coupon on the Student Account Statement to:
+- Check payments (payable to “Lafayette College” in U.S. Dollars) mailed with the remittance slip from the Student Account Statement to:

 Lafayette College Student Payments